Smooth snake: Description

 In the middle part of the body there are 19 (rarely 17 or 21) rows of dorsal scales.
 In contrast with many other snakes found in the region, these scales are flat (not keeled).
 This gives the snake a smooth texture to the touch, from which it gets its common name.
 The ventral scales number 150–164 in males and 162–200 in females.
 The anal scale is divided (rarely single) and the subcaudal scales are paired.
 Males have 54–70 subcaudal scales and females 40–76.

 The colour pattern consists of a brown, grey or reddish ground colour with two rows of small, rather indistinct dark spots running down the back towards the tail.
 In some cases, each pair of spots may be united toward the neck area, forming a series of cross-bars over the back.
 There is also a very indistinct series of dark spots running along each of the flanks.
 These four series of spots along the body overlay four parallel, rather shadowy stripes that also run down the back and flanks.

 On the top of the head is a dark marking which is often in the shape of a crown, giving rise to the generic name Coronella (which means coronet).
 A relatively thick dark stripe extends from each nostril, through the eye, and along the side of the head to a little beyond the neck.
 The upper labials are whitish, greyish-white or light brown, sometimes with darker spots.
 The tongue is reddish brown or dark red.

 Biology

 The smooth snake feeds on smaller animals, especially other reptiles.
 It subdues larger prey by constriction, although unlike true constrictors it does not kill by this method.
+C. austriaca is an opisthoglyphous species, the total subjugation of its prey occurs through the inoculation of secretions produced by the venom gland, which are able to neutralize small animals.
 Smooth snakes are ovoviviparous: the juveniles hatch out of eggs internally and are born live.

 In Britain it is restricted to heathland habitats.